A popular street in Bucharest with colorful hanging umbrellas

 There are a few hundred structures ranging from homes, windmills, churches, and workshops that you can explore from every region in Romania (Transylvania, Oltenia, Dobrogea, and Moldavia).

-A beautiful old church from a Romanian village at the Village Museum.
+A beautiful old church from a Romanian village at the Village Museum, one of the top Bucharest attractions.

 A picnic area at the Village Museum in Bucharest.